sap-tutorials/Tutorials/tutorials/vora-aws-prod-faq/vora-aws-prod-faq.md

 **Software cost:**

-There five types of nodes a Vora cluster can have based on their functionality and distribution of services.
+There are five types of nodes a Vora cluster can have based on their functionality and distribution of services.
 Only the nodes that have `datanode` service are charged on an hourly basis aggregated from usage over an hour.
 The hourly rate per node is 1.99 USD.
 The details of the usage are included in monthly billing from Amazon marketplace.

 The node types billed are of type `WorkerVora`, `Worker2Vora` and any number of `DataVora`.